Kevinraj15/Billing-System-Application/README.md

-# WalMart Billing system.
+#  Billing system.
-A WalMart billing system using python and tkinter.
+A billing system using python and tkinter.

 ### How to run the program on your device:
 - Clone the repository.